h2oiswater/nextjs-dashboard-antdesign-typescriopt/README.md

-# A Next.js starter with TypeScript and AntDesign
+# A Next.js starter with TypeScript and AntDesign (base on Next.js 7)

 # It's a simple Dashboard.
 Less is More.